0xideas/sequifier-archive/README.md

 ```console
 sequifier --preprocess --config_path=[PROJECT PATH]/configs/preprocess.yaml --project_path=[PROJECT PATH]
 ```
-6. the preprocessing step outputs a "data driven config" at [PROJECT PATH]/configs/ddconfigs/[file name].
+6. the preprocessing step outputs a "data driven config" at `[PROJECT PATH]/configs/ddconfigs/[FILE NAME]`.
 It contains the number of classes found in the data, a map of classes to indices and the location of train, validation and test splits of data.
-Adapt the dd_config parameter in train.yaml and infer.yaml in to the path [PROJECT PATH]/configs/ddconfigs/[file name]
+Adapt the dd_config parameter in train.yaml and infer.yaml in to the path [PROJECT PATH]/configs/ddconfigs/[FILE NAME]
 7. run
 ```console
 sequifier --train --on-preprocessed --config_path=[PROJECT PATH]/configs/train.yaml --project_path=[PROJECT PATH]